hannutt/FlaskApi/README.md

 db and col are the parameters of the database name and the collection, the contents of which are obtained from the user's selections in the drop-down menu.

 JQUERY functions facilitate CRUD operations.
 With this program, you don't need to enter the object ID, just click on it and it will go to the input field. speeds up, for example, the deletion of records from the database.
 This is made made with jquery click and this methods.

+ACCESS TO DATABASE IN MONGODB CLOUD ATLAS

+This feature is still under construction and for now it works as described below:

+On the home page, select the checkbox called Access to the Atlas database.
+After clicking, the program executes a javascript function that dynamically creates fields for username, password, database name and collection name.

+The values ​​of the input fields are obtained by the request.form.get method and stored in variables that are passed to the Python function that communicates with MongoDB Cloud Atlas.

+fill in the input fields and click the Connect button, and the Python function will send the username and password to the uri variable. if they match the IDs of Cloud Atlas, the user will see the contents of the collection they are looking for on a new html page.

 Python and JavaScript collaboration, among others: